 The rising rates of antimicrobial resistance have created an urgent need for antibiotics with activity against drug-resistant gram-negative pathogens (GNPs).
 Antibiotics such as carbapenems, which have historically been reserved for later lines of therapy, are being used earlier in treatment, placing additional pressure on the already-limited gram-negative infection (GNI) armamentarium.
-Despite the launch of antibiotics such as Avycaz / Zavicefta, Zerbaxa, Vabomere, Xerava, and Zemdri, unmet needs remain for additional effective treatment options.
-Commercial opportunities exist for emerging therapies with efficacy in patients with drug-resistant infections, especially those associated with high rates of mortality.
-However, the market is heavily genericized, and cost containment measures may limit commercial success.
+Despite the launch of antibiotics, such as Avycaz / Zavicefta, Zerbaxa, Vabomere, Xerava, and Zemdri, unmet need remains for additional effective treatments.
+Although the recent launches of Recarbrio and Fetroja will partially address this unmet need, commercial opportunities still exist for emerging therapies with efficacy in patients with drug-resistant infections, especially those infections that are associated with high rates of mortality.
+However, the market is heavily genericized, and cost-containment measures may limit commercial success.

-- What are the drivers and constraints in the HT-GNI market, and how will the market evolve over the forecast period?
+- What are the drivers and constraints in the hospital-treated (HT)-GNI therapy market, and how will the market evolve over the forecast period?
 How will rising antibiotic resistance rates and the entry of new generics shape the market?

 - How large are the different GNI indications?
 What are the resistance rates to different classes of antibiotics across several pathogen species?

-- How will different emerging therapies targeting antibiotic-resistant pathogens address current unmet needs?
-What emerging therapies do infectious disease (ID) specialists consider as the most promising, and where will these therapies be used?
+- How will different emerging therapies address current unmet needs?
+What emerging therapies do infectious disease specialists consider most promising, and where will these therapies be used?

-- What attributes will emerging therapies need to improve on in order to compete with currently marketed products?
+- On what attributes will emerging therapies need to improve to compete with currently marketed products?
 What challenges will they face?

-Primary Research: More than 20 country-specific interviews with thought-leading infectious diseases specialists supported by survey data collected for this and other DRG research.
+Primary Research: More than 20 country-specific interviews with thought-leading infectious disease specialists supported by survey data collected for this and other DRG research.

-Epidemiology: Diagnosed events of GNIs, segmented by key indications (NP, cSSSIs/SSIs, BSIs, cIAIs, UTIs), pathogens (E. coli, Pseudomonas, Acinetobacter, Klebsiella), resistance, and country.
+Epidemiology: Diagnosed events of GNIs segmented by key indications (nosocomial pneumonia, complicated skin and skin structure infections / surgical site infections, bloodstream infections, complicated intra-abdominal infections, urinary tract infections), pathogens (E.coli, Pseudomonas, Acinetobacter, Klebsiella), resistance, and country.

-Emerging Therapies: Phase III / PR: 11 drugs.
-Phase II: 4 drugs; coverage of select preclinical and Phase I products
+Emerging Therapies: Phase III/PR: 7 drugs; Phase I/Phase II: 15 drugs; coverage of select preclinical products

 - Hospital-Treated Gram-Negative Infections - Landscape & Forecast - Disease Landscape & Forecast